priyesh2/Wordpress_and_Drupal/README.md

 * IMPORTANT --FILES
 (combined.yml , combined.vars , nginxconfub1.tmpl , nginxconfub.tmpl , wordpress.config.tmpl)

-Installing Wordpress and drupal using ansible on ubuntu with nginx and php-fpm
+Installing Wordpress and drupal using ansible on ubuntu with nginx,mariadb and php-fpm

 * Before that make changes to the hosts inventory , you can use the hosts from the default location or can be created as per your need